E. V. Murphree Award in Industrial & Engineering Chemistry

-He has also acted as a conduit between industry and academia by serving as a consultant for chemical, petrochemical, and pharmaceutical companies throughout Europe, Japan, and the U.S. In collaboration with Tokyo-based Sumitomo Chemical, he was heavily involved in the development of a process for the production of caprolactam, the monomer that polymerizes into nylon 6.
-The process, for which Hülderich was granted the basic patent, unfolds via the Beckmann rearrangement of cyclohexanone oxime catalyzed by an extremely weakly acidic pentasil zeolite.
-The transformation is carried out in a novel fluidized-bed reactor with continuous catalyst regeneration and was commercialized in Japan by Sumitomo.
+Belfort received a B.Sc. in chemical engineering in 1963 from the University of Cape Town and M.S. and Ph.D. degrees in engineering in 1969 and 1972, respectively, from the University of California, Irvine.
+He spent four years on the faculty at the School of Applied Science, Hebrew University, in Jerusalem, before joining the faculty at RPI in 1978.

-It is perhaps Hülderich's own words that best reveal the reason for his success as an innovator: "You have to observe carefully and be persistent in following ideas even when first experiments fail.
-If you get an unexpected result, follow the new direction rather than throwing your data away."
+Belfort has edited two textbooks and published more than 160 peer-reviewed papers and 20 chapters in various discourses related to fundamental and applied aspects of synthetic membrane technology.
+He has also been issued 11 patents for his work.
+Belfort received the ACS Award in Separations Science & Technology in 1995 and the American Institute of Chemical Engineers Gerhold Award in separations in 2000.
+He was elected to the National Academy of Engineering in 2003.

-The award address will be presented before the Division of Industrial & Engineering Chemistry.
+He will present the award address before the Division of Industrial & Engineering Chemistry.

 Join the conversation